 Can you bleed a radiator when the heating is on?

 Depending on what type of radiators you have in your home, it may be possible to bleed them automatically using an auto vent.
-These handy devices are attached to your radiator valves and let out air gradually over time.
-Helping to keep your radiators working efficiently, with an auto vent you won’t need to bleed them manually.
+These handy devices are attached to your radiator valves and let out air gradually over time, helping to keep your radiators working efficiently.
+With an auto vent you won’t need to bleed them manually.

 How do I know if bleeding my radiators has worked?

 For help diagnosing and fixing the issue, contact HomeServe and we’ll put you in touch with a fully qualified, Gas Safe registered heating engineer.